michaelmontemurri/gnn-lspe/README.md

+# Exploration of Positional Encodings Within the LSPE Framework

+Based on the work of:
-# Graph Neural Networks with <br/> Learnable Structural and Positional Representations
+ Graph Neural Networks with <br/> Learnable Structural and Positional Representations

 <br>